ajitgoel/Notes/InterviewQuestions/System Design and Architecture-Questions.md

 ## _Q40_:

 What Does Eventually Consistent Mean?
-- Eventual Consistency is a guarantee that when an update is made in a distributed database, that update will eventually be reflected in all nodes that store the data, resulting in the same response every time the data is queried.
+==- **Eventual Consistency** is a guarantee that when an update is made in a distributed database, that update will eventually be reflected in all nodes that store the data, resulting in the same response every time the data is queried.==
 - Eventually consistent means that a system will eventually  reach a consistent state, even if it is not consistent in the short term.

 ## _Q41_:

 What Is Shared Nothing Architecture?
 How Does It Scale?
-**Shared Nothing Architecture** is an approach to database design in which each node in a distributed database system has its own private memory and disk storage and no node shares any memory or disk storage with any other node.
-This approach maximizes scalability and reliability by eliminating any single point of contention.
+==**Shared Nothing Architecture** is an approach to database design in which each node in a distributed database system has its own private memory and disk storage and no node shares any memory or disk storage with any other node.
+This approach maximizes scalability and reliability by eliminating any single point of contention.==
 Shared nothing architecture scales by using multiple independent nodes that do not share memory or disks.
 Each node is independent and can scale independently, allowing for higher scalability and availability.

 ## _Q42_: